[1] 1 2 3 4 5 6 7 8 9 10you can combine different vectors into matrixes or dataframes

 stovky "101" "102" "103" "104" "105" "106" "107" "108" "109" "110"

-pismena "a" "b" "c" "d" "e" "f" "g" "h" "i" "j"
+pismena "a" "b" "c" "d" "e" "f" "g" "h" "i" "j" You can also remove row used for column names:

 datace <- c("ne.lin", "ne.lin", "en.zvo", "ne.lin", "en.zvo", "en.zvo")